arter97/immich-native/README.md

  * Only the basic CPU configuration is used.
 Hardware-acceleration such as CUDA is unsupported.
 In my personal experience, importing about 10K photos on a x86 processor doesn't take an unreasonable amount of time (less than 30 minutes).

- * JPEG XL support may differ official Immich due to base-image's dependency differences.
+ * JPEG XL/RAW support may differ official Immich due to base-image's dependency differences.

+ * For HEIF support, see [below](#HEIF-Support).

 ## 1. Install dependencies